 Our specialists are actively involved in research, and apply the latest knowledge to patient care.
 Our many

 clinical trials are a significant part of our treatment approach, and many of our patients choose to participate.
 We also screen for known mutations for which targeted therapies may be applied.

 Patients have special nutritional needs during treatment for esophageal cancer.
 Many people find it hard to eat because they have trouble swallowing due to a narrowing of the esophagus, caused by a tumor or a side effect of treatment.
-You will work closely with a
+You will work closely

 nutritionist who will help you with these challenges.